-Dorothy Iannone presents Movie People Perpetual Performance, an evening based on her ongoing Movie People project, featuring a series of wooden cut-out characters that originated in the 1960s.
-Assembling all her Movie People together for the first time, Iannone accompanies them with stories of unconditional loves and lovers who sacrifice their own happiness or even their own lives for the sake of their beloved.
+Dorothy Iannone presented Movie People Perpetual Performance, an evening based on her ongoing Movie People project, featuring a series of wooden cut-out characters that originated in the 1960s.
+Assembling all her Movie People together for the first time, Iannone accompanied them with stories of unconditional loves and lovers who sacrificed their own happiness or even their own lives for the sake of their beloved.

 Friday 20 July, 9pm

-Meriem Bennani, with musician and composer Flavien Berger, devises a live virtual dance battle, integrating motion-capture technology, 3D animation and a digital avatar entitled Avatar Idol.
-This freestyle dance-off traces the artist’s interlaced focus on the vernacular and traditional representation of North-African culture and globalised popular culture.
+Meriem Bennani, with musician and composer Flavien Berger, devised a live virtual dance battle, integrating motion-capture technology, 3D animation and a digital avatar entitled Avatar Idol.
+This freestyle dance-off traced the artist’s interlaced focus on the vernacular and traditional representation of North-African culture and globalised popular culture.